UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

 # DSCI522-2425-25-heart_disease_predictor

-- author: Anna Nandar, Brian Chang, Celine Habashy, Yeji Sohn
+Authors: Anna Nandar, Brian Chang, Celine Habashy, Yeji Sohn

 ## About

-We build models using decision tree and logisitc regression algoirthm to predict the prescence of heart disease based on other health features.
-Our model performed well on an unseen data set, with F1 score of 0.834 and overall accuracy of 0.841.
-We found that Logistic regression offered better interpretability with high precision and recall.
-We found that some features had lower importance than anticipated (e.g., fasting blood sugar).
-We can explore ensemble methods like Random Forest or Gradient Boosting for improved accuracy and consider incorporating additional clinical data for richer insights.
+We built models using decision trees and logistic regression algorithms to predict the presence of heart disease based on health-related features.
+On an unseen dataset, our models achieved an F1 score of 0.834 and an overall accuracy of 0.841.
+Logistic regression demonstrated better interpretability, with high precision and recall.
+Some features, such as fasting blood sugar, showed lower importance than anticipated.
+Moving forward, we plan to explore ensemble methods like Random Forest and Gradient Boosting to improve accuracy and consider incorporating additional clinical data for deeper insights.

 The data set that was used in this project is from Cleveland database.
 It was sourced from the UCI Machine